Palm oil is a common ingredient in soap. Here’s a list of palm oil free soap and how to find soap without palm oil derivatives.

 We researched hundreds of soaps using lists with 500+ names for palm oil ingredients to find palm free bar soap.

 We have verified the soaps above do not contain palm oil derivatives.
+However, this list is not guaranteed.
+Please do your own due diligence.

 Kiss My Face has confirmed they make their three soaps above without palm oil and palm oil derivatives.